-So, I expect you’ll want to go to Inverness.
+So, I expect you’ll want to cover Inverness in two days (or more).
 These itinerary suggestions should not be treated as an endorsement as such.
 Scotland has many other beautiful and rewarding places to visit.

 If you like off-the-beaten-track, or cute/quaint little Highland villages or just rural tranquillity, then two days in Inverness will be more than enough!

 This is how she suggests you spend your time in the Highland capital.

 Really, this should be ‘48 hours in Inverness’ as the format is: day 1 – get there with time to see something of the city; day 2 – all day touring; day 3 – a morning excursion, then depart.
 There are also some options.
 Got all that?

 Everything mentioned here is accessible by foot or public transport if you don’t have a car.
 We assume you have never been to this Highland city before.

 Head north – you could drive on the main A9 highway in around 4 hours – or take an early train or bus to Inverness – It takes just under 4 hours from Glasgow and 3.5 hours from Edinburgh by public transport.
 It is a lovely journey through the centre of the Highlands.